Govt examining proposal to notify new tourism areas in J-K: Minister Dar | Law-Order

 Govt examining proposal to notify new tourism areas in J-K: Minister Dar

-Replying to a question on behalf of Chief Minister Omar Abdullah in the legislative assembly here, Dar said several prominent locations in Bani constituency of Kathua like Bani town, Lowang and Sarthal are also under consideration of the government for tourism promotion.
+Replying to a question on behalf of Chief Minister Omar Abdullah in the legislative assembly here, Dar said several prominent locations in the Bani constituency of Kathua, like Bani town, Lowang and Sarthal, are also under consideration of the government for tourism promotion.

 - Country: